 The daily affirmation cards are a great way to challenge negative thoughts or practice positive thinking in the morning or before bed.
 If you use the affirmation cards daily, you should see improvement in ~60 days.

-Sign up for my email list and gain access to my resource library with even more free positive affirmation cards!
+Sign up for my email list and gain access to the VIP library with even more free positive affirmation cards!

 A simple trick to improve positive thinking